LachlanMarnham/Aragog/README.md

 we get the more specific pages are going to get.
 If this **intuition** is correct, we can minimize the number of requests (the main constraint on performance!!!) by implementing a priority queue with a distance-from-root metric.
 As a heuristic I'm guessing that would be a nice approach at a general solution.
+- **I just realised urllib.robotparser ships with the python standard library.** Damn...
+Probably want to use that in v2!

 ### Set up:
 Clone the repo